 This family data was taken from a collection of Bibles located at Dorothy's House Museum, some twelve miles north of Port Hope, and operated by the East Durham Historical Society.
 The spelling shown is as found in the Bibles.
 Our thanks to Ona Gardiner for allowing us to transcribe them.

-Another collection of Bibles is housed at the Port Hope Archives
+This collection of Bibles is housed at the Port Hope Archives.

 While not from a Bible, the following information was transcribed from a notebook compiled by the "Misses Hatch" in Port Hope on 27th May 1861.